 PLAGIARISM is representing another person's words, ideas, data or work as one's own.

 The Family Educational Rights and Privacy Act (FERPA) grants privacy rights to any student enrolled in a college-level course regardless of their age.
 ISU shall obtain written consent from students before disclosing any non-directory information from their educational records.
 Students wishing to restrict release of directory information should submit a Non-Disclosure Declaration to the university.
 Please refer to our Registrar's FERPA website for additional information.

 Transferring ISU Credits

 Credits earned at Idaho State University can be transferred to other colleges and universities and may be applied toward degree completion.
 All Idaho institutions of higher education, as well as most accredited colleges and universities accept ISU credits.
 Students are encouraged to consult with the institution of their choice regarding the transferability of credits earned, prior to registering for the course.
 The Registrar's Office at other institutions have transfer guides available to see how ISU courses will transfer to their school.
-To see how your credits will transfer to other Idaho institutions visit the Transfer Equivalency Guide When transferring to another institution, students are required to submit all transcripts, regardless of grade received.
+To see how your credits will transfer to other Idaho institutions visit the Course Transfer Guide When transferring to another institution, students are required to submit all transcripts, regardless of grade received.